McCAMMON CREEK PARK - BiCENTENNIAL BARN

 Location: Perfect Creek Park, Trenton Township (this property is not yet open as a public park)

-Click here to see the master concept plans.
+Click here to see the master concept plan.

 Project description: This 478 acre property consists of gently rolling topography, mature woods, two miles of streams, high-quality wetlands, and open grasslands.
-Major park elements will include the Perfect-Sandel Farmhouse, Perfect Schoolhouse, observation areas, an extensive trail system, operations/maintenance facility, restored forests, shelters, and restrooms.
+Major park elements will include the Perfect-Sandel Farmhouse, the Perfect School, observation areas, an extensive trail system, operations/maintenance facility, restored forests, shelters, and restrooms.
+Visit the Perfect Creek Park page under the Parks & Trails tab to learn more.